teamshares/shoelace/docs/pages/components/input.md

 ### Currency Input

 Use `type='currency'` to display an input designed for currency values.
 This input auto-formats the value with a thousands separator as the user types and displays a <code>$</code> prefix and <code>USD</code> suffix.
-Non-numerical values and characters other than `.` are ignored.
+Input only allows numbers and one `.`

 By default, the currency input stores the raw user-entered value.
 Set `currency-as-cents=true` to store the value as cents (e.g. If the user enters `4` for $4.00 USD, the input will store `400`.)